 THE PATTERNS OF RENJU

-When starting a game of Renju the game must start as according the the image below.
+When starting a game of Renju the game must start as according to the image below.
 That means that the second move has two alternatives and the third move have thirteen possible moves.

 - The tentative white player decides which of the players that will be the black player and which will be the white player after the tentative black players made the first three moves.

-- The white player will make a move and put a stone on any unoccupied intersection.
+- The white player will make a move and put a stone at any unoccupied intersection.

 - The black player now has to make two proposals for the fifth stone.
 The white player now has the right to decide which of the two proposals that will be the fifth stone on the table..